colindembovsky/colindembovsky.github.io/_posts/2021-11-03-enforcing-reusable-workflows-for-standardization.markdown

 Let's now dig into the workflows.

-### App Team Code Scan Workflow
+### Compliance Team Code Scan Workflow

 The Compliance Team should add a workflow in the App Repo to scan code.
-We'll have a look at the called workflow later, but for now, here is the workflow for the App Team:
+We'll have a look at the called workflow later, but for now, here is the workflow for the Compliance Team:

 ~~~yml
 {% raw %}